I Wouldn't Want to Be Like You: In other media

 The song was featured in the initial and subsequent releases of Grand Theft Auto V on the game's classic rock radio station Los Santos Rock Radio.

-In 2017, the song was used in the final scene of episode nine of the Netflix series Mindhunter.
+In the third and final of the game's optional endings, 'The Third Way', the song will always play once the player enters Devin Weston’s car after placing him in the boot.